o73k51i/qapytest/README.md

 # QAPyTest

-*QAPyTest* is a powerful package for QA specialists built on top of Pytest.
+**QAPyTest** is a powerful package for QA specialists built on top of Pytest.

 Unlike a simple plugin, it provides a robust framework for creating well-structured tests, organizing them into steps, and producing detailed, interactive HTML reports.

+🎯 Who Is This For?

+- 🔧 **QA Engineers** - Software quality assurance specialists
+- 🤖 **Test Automation Engineers** - Test automation specialists
+- 👨‍💻 **Developers** - Writing unit and integration tests
+- 📋 **Test Leads** - Team leaders requiring detailed reporting

 ## 🚀 Installation